pravega/hadoop-connectors/README.md

 Description
 -----------

-Implementation of a Hadoop input and output formats for Pravega.
+Implements both the input and the output format interfaces for Hadoop.
 It leverages Pravega batch client to read existing events in parallel; and uses write API to write events to Pravega stream.

 Build
 -------